kavyan555/quizz/README.md

   - AI provides explanations for wrong answers.
   - Tracks user mistakes for performance improvement.

-- *Recommendation System*
-  - Suggests relevant topics for users based on performance.

 ---

 ### 5. *Integration with Frontend*